provocon/updated-application-base/README.md

-# Java Application Base Container
+# Java Application Base Image

-This repository contains the necessary parts to create a Docker container for a slightly enhanced version of the CoreMedia Java Application Base Container used by CoreMedia Content Cloud (CMCC) workspaces 20nm and up.
+This repository contains the necessary parts to create a Docker image for a slightly enhanced version of the CoreMedia Java Application Base Image used by CoreMedia Content Cloud (CMCC) workspaces 20nm and up.

-The home of this repository is at [github][github] with an automated mirror at [gitlab][gitlab].
+The home of this repository is at [GitHub][github] with an automated mirror at [GitLab][gitlab].

 ## Feedback

-Please use the [issues][issues] section of this repository at [github][github] for feedback.
+Please use the [issues][issues] section of this repository at [GitHub][github] for feedback.

 ## Goals

-This container is intended for use as a plug in replacement for the original container addressing some upgradable packages in these containers.
+This image is intended for use as a plug in replacement for the original image, addressing some upgradable packages in these images.

 ## Availability

-This container can be used via the canonical name `provocon/updated-application-base` with the same version tag as used by [CoreMedia][coremedia] in their respective version of the workspace.
+This image can be used via the canonical name `provocon/updated-application-base` with the same version tag as used by [CoreMedia][coremedia] in their respective version of the workspace.

 Tags are thus named after their respective underlying releases from CoreMedia.

+Find the web overview at [Docker Hub][docker]

 ## Usage

-With CMCC-10 change the application base image in any of the pom files
+With CMCC-10, change the application base image in any of the pom files

 ```
 <docker.java-application-base-image.repo>provocon/updated-application-base</docker.java-application-base-image.repo>
 ```

-With CMCC-11 change the application base image in any of the pom files
+With CMCC-11, change the application base image in any of the pom files

 ```
 <application.image-base>provocon/updated-application-base:2.4.4-temurin-11-jre</application.image-base>